wp-plugins/html5-responsive-faq/readme.txt

       2. Click on 'Add FAQ' menu option.
       3. Enter the question and answer.
       4. Click on 'Add New Category' to add a category to the FAQ.
+      5. Add order# for your faq on the right sidebar in "Attributes->Order".
-      5. Click on publish to create faq.
+      6. Click on publish to create faq.

 Configuration: